-The RCD provides regular credit management information reports to the Risk Committee, senior management and BOCHK to facilitate their continuous monitoring of credit risk.
+The RCD provides regular credit management information reports to the senior management, Risk Management and Internal Control Committee ("RMICC") and BOCHK to facilitate their continuous monitoring of credit risk.

 In addition, the Branch identifies credit concentration risk by industry, geography, customer, or counterparty.
 The Branch monitors changes to every counterparties credit risk, quality of the credit portfolio and credit risk concentrations, and reports regularly to the senior management.